robbintt/outlines/scansf.md

     - `217` - Shooting
     - Code 3` - Emergency/lights and siren
     - `918` - Person screaming for help
+    - `418` - Fight or dispute, no weapons

 2. Slang